 5) Take a look at the day's schedule.

-The first day’s programme will usually be handed to you when you check in, and if not, grab one at guest services, or increasingly, in the cruise line's app (for which you don't need internet access).
+The first day’s programme may be handed to you when you check in, available at guest services, or increasingly, in the cruise line's app (for which you don't need internet access).
 This will list important information about the afternoon and evening happenings, ranging from muster drill (which you'll need a good shirt for) to shows.
 Everyone likes different levels of planning (for me, I like to know what I must do, and wing everything else on a cruise), but the first day will go quickly, so see what you don’t want to miss.
 You’ll also want to look out for any sales or promotions that are mentioned.
 For example, specialty restaurants often have cheaper rates the first night, and there is almost always one other thing in this schedule which we’ll cover below.
 Look up daily programmes for similar cruises to yours here - they won't necessarily be the same from sailing to sailing, but it should give you a good idea of what to expect.

 6) Go to the spa raffle, even if you’re not that interested.

-I’ll admit this is new to me, but a number of people have made me see just why this should be included on your embarkation day plans.
+I’ll admit this was new to me, but a number of people have made me see just why this should be included on your embarkation day plans.
 Almost every cruise wants you to show up to the spa on day one to entice you to come back and spend money, and to do this, they’ll be having a drawing for free spa services - but you must be present to win.
 The thing is that not that many people tend to show up, so you’ve got a great chance of getting a free spa service or credit.
 I know one cruiser who, just by showing up, won on 14 cruises in a row.
 Thanks Nick for the tip!

 7) Finally, get to your stateroom and get settled.